Tag Archives: Costume Design

 Gentlemen Prefer Blondes (1953), Jane Russell, Twentieth Century Fox

-And, an important question: ‘Is this the coolest, that blue, red, yellow and black have ever looked together?’
+And, an important question: ‘Is this the coolest, plus the best, that blue, red, yellow and black have ever looked together?’
 Very likely!

 Gentlemen Prefer Blondes (1953), Jane Russell, Twentieth Century Fox